Was your Ryanair flight delayed? Claim between 250 and 600€ in compensation for your late flight with Ryanair.

-ClaimCompass is here to make sure that airlines like Ryanair respect the law and to help air passengers have their rights enforced.
+ClaimCompass is here to make sure that airlines like Ryanair respects the law and to help air passengers rights are enforced.
 You can certainly claim directly to the airline, but if you want to avoid the sometimes heavy legal work, we can take care of it for you.
+Plus, airlines tend to lie to passengers to avoid paying compensation.

 Once you’ve given us permission to handle your claim, we contact the airline, take care of the whole process for you, and send you your compensation.
 You don’t have to lift a finger!
-Just know that the process with Ryanair is somewhat different than with other airlines (more on that below).
+Just know that the process with Ryanair is somewhat different than with other airlines, since the airline will contact you directly once we have submitted your claim to them (more on that below).

 You might be entitled to up to 600€ from the airline!

 In its annual report for the financial year 2018, Ryanair claims an on-time performance of 88%, for over 600,000 flights operated.
 This means that only 12% of their flights arrived 15 minutes late or more, one of the best performances in the world.
 By comparison, the industry average is 25%, meaning that about 1 flight out of 4 arrive at least 15 minutes late to their destination.

 However, since the data comes from the airline and not an independent third-party, these claims are to be taken with caution.
 Note also that Ryanair does not provide data regarding the average delay of their flights.